JrSchild/hermite-resize-webgl/README.md

 });
 ```

-##### Testing
+#### Testing
 `git clone` the project.
 Run `npm install && bower install`.
 Use `node index.js` to start a static file server.

-##### TODO
+#### TODO
 - Alpha channel support
 - Better unit testing (Node.js support)
 - Add toBlob polyfill
 - Research and implement other resize algorithms
 - Benchmark
 - API: Only supply width or height
 - The current implementation outputs slightly different results than the original javascript-based algorithm.
-Maybe this is due to precision/incorrectly reading exactly the right pixel data.
+Maybe this is due to precision/incorrectly reading exactly the right pixel data from the texture.
 In which case the GPU will do some interpolation itself.
 - Remove webgl-utils dependecy
-- Inline shaders
+- Inline the shaders